JerichoCruz/data-science-tasks/RDPHoneyPot/README.md

 </b>
 <br />
 <br />
 The script is used in this lab where I setup Microsoft Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot for 24 hours.
+I take it a step further and load the custom logs into Power BI to create my own Security Information and Event Management (SIEM).
 We will observe live attacks (RDP Brute Force) from all around the world.
 I will use a custom PowerShell script to look up the attackers Geolocation information and plot it on PowerBI!
 <br />
 <br />